-Einstein@Home is one of the largest distributed volunteer computing projects in the world and has almost 480,000 participants.
-Their computers provide a sustained computing power of roughly 9.3 PetaFlop/s.
-If the project were listed on the Top-500, Einstein@Home would be one of the 25 most powerful computers in the world (in the June 2020 list).
+Einstein@Home is one of the largest distributed volunteer computing projects in the world with almost 500,000 participants.
+Their computers provide a computing power of roughly 9 PetaFlop/s.
+If listed on the Top-500, Einstein@Home would be one of the 25 most powerful computers in the world.

 Einstein@Home uses idle computing time donated by volunteers all around the world to search for weak astrophysical signals from spinning neutron stars (also called pulsars).
 The project analyzes data from the LIGO gravitational-wave detectors, the Arecibo and Parkes radio telescopes, and the Fermi gamma-ray satellite.